Saudi Arabia Digital Marketing Country Profile

 Censorship

-Censorship is a big part of internet usage in the KSA.
+Despite the great opportunities offered by the Saudi online market, there are a couple things that you should be aware of when considering launching a Saudi-based online marketing campaign, among which is censorship.
 In 2007 the Saudi Government set up a special commission to guard citizens against illicit content, defamation, and anything against Islamic values and law.
 Since that time, more than half a million websites have been blocked.

 Despite the high levels of censorship in the country, Saudi Arabians feel comfortable sharing more online than any other country in the world.
 In addition to this, VPNs and other forms of software that allow you to browse and visit websites anonymously have become extremely popular.
 Many of these VPNs allow Saudi Arabians to access websites they wouldn’t be able to access over a standard internet connection from their local ISP.